 PoolParty is offering its functionality as interfaces and web services to be used by various clients.
-In this chapter we give you basic information on the SPARQL endpoint available for each PoolParty project and information on how to use the SPAQRL endpoint as a http webservices or how to create custom reports with the SPARQL endpoint.
+In this chapter we give you basic information on the SPARQL endpoint available for each PoolParty project and information on how to use the SPAQRL endpoint as http webservices or how to create custom reports with the SPARQL endpoint.
 The SPARQL enpoint for each project is available at the following URL:

 SPARQL endpoints provide a programmatic interface to query RDF data from a server using the standardized query language SPARQL.
 For every project in PoolParty a SPARQL endpoint is available.

 The SPARQL endpoint can be accessed via basic authentication by any user created in PoolParty.
 Users will only be able to access projects they have access rights for.

 For every project in PoolParty the SPARQL endpoint can be made public by assigning the user group "Public" to the project.
 Via the SPARQL endpoint all RDF data of a project can be accessed.